Table of Contents

 This is where science meets art.
 Combine your ingredients in the mixing bowl:

-- Start with your dry ingredients (flour, yeast, salt) and mix them well.
+- Start with your dry ingredients (flour, yeast, and salt) and mix them well.

 - Gradually add water (and sweetener if using) until it forms a shaggy dough.

-- Turn the dough out onto a lightly floured surface and knead for 8-10 minutes.
+- Turn the dough onto a lightly floured surface and knead for 8-10 minutes.

 Letting the Dough Rise: Tips for Proofing Success